superlinked/superlinked/README.md

 # it is possible now to add descriptions to a `Param` to aid the parsing of information from natural language queries.
 text_similar_param = Param(
     "query_text",
-    description="The text in the user's query that is used to search in the reviews' body.
-Extract info that does apply to other spaces or params.", )
+    description="The text in the user's query that refers to product descriptions.", )

 # Define your query using dynamic parameters for query text and weights.